 Frequently Asked Questions

-What credit score do you need to buy a house with no money down?
+Is it possible to buy a house with no money down?

 Get Ready for Take Off